 My ophthalmologist took one look at me and said “well young lady, you’re a mess.”

 He wrote me a new prescription and we started discussing the possibility of surgery to help prevent from my eyesight from getting worse.
 We made the final decision for surgery about three months later, after I finished my semester at college.

-Fast forward to surgery day, and I was more than ready to get this over with.
+Outside of the general anesthesia prep which includes not eating or drinking after midnight, there were a few other things I brought with me to the hospital.
 Because I wasn’t able to wear anything that went over my head after the surgery and I don’t like button down shirts much, I wore a stretchy tank top that I could just step into or stretch the neckline to fit.
 For the surgery, I was allowed to wear yoga pants and fuzzy socks in addition to a hospital gown.
 I received pain medication and anti-nausea medication pretty much immediately after I was taken to the preparation room.
 Before I knew it, I was getting the anesthesia and loudly singing “Lucy in the Sky with Diamonds,” which was embarrassing for my mom.

 Waking up from the surgery

-Following the surgery, I spent the rest of the day in bed.
-Light hurt me a lot, but I was not in pain from the surgery.
+Following the surgery, I spent the rest of the day in bed and slept on a Yogibo pillow that had a pillowcase that didn’t irritate my eyes.
+Light hurt me a lot, but I was not really in pain from the surgery.
 I was able to eat pancakes later that night at a restaurant with my mom and brother.
 The lights over our table had to be turned off though so I could concentrate on eating.